VERSO-UVM/ORCA/Projects.md

 Once a project is selected we need a couple of paragraphs about the project's mission, goals and activities which will be used to build a project page on the VERSO Site.

 ### Hiring
 The VERSO Director will work with the project sponsor to determine the team makeup and job requirements to build a job description for hiring (see [Recruiting](Recruiting.md) for examples of previous job listings.
 The VERSO director will need to post these listing two monthes in advance of the start of the project.
-The VERSO Director will interview canidates and select the best based on aptittude for the technical skills and alignment to the ORCA Culture.
+The VERSO Director will interview candidates and select the best based on aptittude for the technical skills and alignment to the ORCA Culture.

 ### Pre-Kickoff Prep
 The Project Sponsor and the VERSO Director will work together to build a list of tasks and resources the Pod will need to start the semester running.